prismicio/slice-simulator/packages/vue/README.md

 If you're using Nuxt, to just fix HMR issues, try first updating your config as stated there: https://github.com/nuxt/postcss8/issues/24

-If you're still having trouble with HMR, or would like full HMR support, you can try updating your Slice Simulator page as follow:
+If you're still having trouble with HMR, you can try updating your Slice Simulator page as follow:

 ```vue
 <!-- e.g. ~/pages/slice-simulator.vue -->